ClayLipscomb/Odapter/README.md

 Odapter - a C# code generator for Oracle packages
 ========================================

 Odapter is a [single-file desktop application](/OdapterWnFrm/bin/Release) that generates C# adapter classes to provide integration with Oracle packages.
-An adapter class handles the invocation of a package's procedures and the hydration of interface implementing DTO collections from returned cursor results sets, both typed (record based) and untyped (simple REF CURSOR).
-From within the IDE, the generated C# provides the developer de facto compile-time resolution with the packages.
+An adapter class handles the invocation of a package's procedures and the hydration of interface-implementing DTO collections from returned cursor results sets, both typed (record based) and untyped (simple REF CURSOR).
+From within the IDE, the generated code provides the .NET developer de facto compile-time resolution with the packages.
 Optionally, standalone C# DTOs (class or record) can be generated from Oracle objects, tables and views.

 ### Minimum System Requirements